Ticketpark/api-docs/docs/getting-started/pagination.md

 ---
 # Pagination

-In GET requests whoich return multiple records, it is recommended to use pagination.
+In GET requests which return multiple records it is recommended to use pagination.

-In order to do this, you add two query parameters:
+In order to do this you add two query parameters:

 |Parameter|Explanation|
 |:--------|:----------|